luis-alves-mck/local_key-updater/README.md

-# Key Updater Backend
+# Key Updater

-A Node.js/TypeScript backend service for managing and updating AI service keys across different use cases and model configurations.
+A full-stack application for managing and updating AI service keys across different use cases and model configurations.
+Built with a Node.js/TypeScript backend and React frontend.

 ## Overview

-The Key Updater Backend is designed to manage API keys for various AI services (OpenAI, Anthropic, Google) across different use cases like transcript processing, embeddings generation, chat responses, and more.
-It provides a centralized system for key rotation and priority management.
+The Key Updater is a monorepo containing both frontend and backend services designed to manage API keys for various AI services (OpenAI, Anthropic, Google) across different use cases like transcript processing, embeddings generation, chat responses, and more.
+It provides a centralized system for key rotation and priority management with a user-friendly web interface.

 ## Features